-- Beginning with the Class of 2013, students are also required to attend one autopsy experience and complete a minimum of 4 semester credits of electives prior to beginning year III.
-Students may elect to complete these requirements anytime within their first and/or second year of study. - Dual degree students (D.O./M.A. and D.O./M.B.A.) may request a waiver of up to 2 semester elective credits. - Elective course IDIS 110 has additional restrictions that apply to the dual D.O./M.A.
+- Students are also required to attend one autopsy experience and complete a minimum of 4 semester credits of electives prior to beginning year III.
+Students may elect to complete these requirements anytime within their first and/or second year of study. - Students who have significant prior experience working in a clinical setting (e.g. nursing or other medical degree; EMT certification, etc.) may be granted an exception to the ECE oo1 requirement.
+Refer to the ECE oo1 course description later in this Catalog or contact the Associate Dean for Curricular Affairs for additional information.

+- Dual degree students (D.O./M.A. and D.O./M.B.A.) may request a waiver of up to 2 semester elective credits.
+Application for waiver may be made following completion of at least 2 semester elective credits. - Elective course IDIS 110 has additional restrictions that apply to the dual D.O./M.A.
 Bioethics degree program.
 Please refer to the IDIS 110 course description as posted to this catalog.